peter-boucher/llm-lab-katas/4-unstructured-checklist.md

 - Run your LLM extraction pipeline on these resumes.
 - Compare the extracted results with your annotations:
   - For **text fields** like `name` or `education_level`, an exact string match might be too strict due to minor differences (e.g., expected "Master of Science in Computer Science" vs model output "Master’s in Computer Science").
 A **soft match** could mean checking that certain keywords or phrases are present.
 For instance, you could lowercase both and see if one contains the other, or use a similarity metric (Levenshtein distance or token overlap).
 If the model output is *semantically* the same as the truth, we count it as correct.
-  - For **list fields** like `skills`, you might ignore order and just check that the sets overlap significantly.
+  - For **list fields** like `skills`, you might ignore order and check that the sets overlap significantly.
 If your expected skills are ["Python", "React", "AWS"] and the model gives ["Python", "AWS", "React"], that’s a perfect match (order doesn’t matter).
 If it gives ["Python", "AWS"], missing one, that’s partially correct.
 If it adds extra irrelevant skills, that’s an error.
 You can decide on the threshold – maybe you require an exact set match or allow one missing/extra within reason.
   - For **numeric fields** like `years_experience` or `projects_count`, it’s usually clearer: 5 vs 5 is a match.
 But consider cases like a resume says "5+ years" and you expected 5 while the model returned 6 (maybe it interpreted “5+” as 6).
 Is that wrong?
 Arguably, yes, since the resume didn’t explicitly say 6.
 But if a resume says "3-4 years experience" and the model outputs 4, it chose the upper bound.
 You might still mark that as correct, or at least not far off.
 Decide on a rule (e.g., if the number is within the range mentioned, count as correct).
   - For **fields that were missing in the truth and supposed to be null**, check the model indeed gave you null or "N/A".
 If your ground truth for salary was null and the model hallucinated a number, that’s a false positive extraction – you should count that as an error.